richardDreo/ICI_detector/README.md

 # GUI\_ICI\_Detector

-A graphical user interface (GUI) for detecting **inter-click intervals (ICI)** in under water acoustic data, specifically for whales emitting stereotyed songs with regular intevals (fin whales, (Pygmy) blue Whales).
+A graphical user interface (GUI) for detecting baleen whale inter-click intervals (ICI) in under water acoustic data.
+Specifically designed for whales emitting stereotyped songs with regular intervals (Fin whales, Blue whales).
 The tool enables efficient visualization, parameter tuning, and analysis of large-scale underwater acoustic datasets.

 ## 📚 References

-This tool is based on ther following paper:
+This tool is based on the following paper:

 > Dréo, R., Crawford, W. C., Barruol, G., Bazin, S., Royer, J.-Y., & Samaran, F. (2025).
 > Singing around the volcano: Detecting baleen whales in the Mozambique channel based on their song rhythms, from seismic and hydroacoustic data.